ic1618/Microsoft-Project15-ELP/docs/howtorun.md

 where you change the "C:\Path\To\Detector\File" to the path of the detector.

 Now we are ready to run the detector:
+>There may be warning messages, it is OK to ignore them!
+They are mainly to do with version control and future usage of some of the python libraries.
 ### For Faster-RCNN
 ```
 python detect.py